DSFrey/virtual-store/README.md

   - Dispatches an action when one is clicked to “activate” it
 - A `<Products>` component
   - Displays a list of products associated with the selected category
+- (Stretch goal) An `<ActiveCategory />` component
+  - appears above the products list to inform the user as to the name/description of the currently active category

 ### Notes on constructing the Redux Store